 Using a proxy-based approach to website translation is a powerful way to attack this challenge at scale without having to invest significant resources—both human and capital—in order to build localized websites.
 Other approaches, including CMS connectors, might get the job done initially … but they can’t scale as your flagship sites grow and evolve.

-Here’s what corporate IT and development leaders should look for in a modern proxy-based solution—one that combines the best of technology and human expertise to address the complexities of today’s website translation projects.
+Here’s what corporate IT and development leaders should look for in a modern proxy translation solution—one that combines the best of technology and human expertise to address the complexities of today’s website translation projects.

 Discovering Translatable Content